Amöneburg

 Amöneburg (/de/) is a town in the Marburg-Biedenkopf district in Hesse, Germany.
 It lies on a mountain and is built around the castle of the same name, Burg Amöneburg.

 Geography

 Location

 Amöneburg lies on a basalt cone that can be seen from a great distance, below which flows the river Ohm, a tributary to the Lahn.
-From the Vogelsberg massif in the southeast, Amöneburg is split by the Amöneburg Basin, a hollow suspected of being a meteorite crater.
+From the Vogelsberg massif in the southeast, Amöneburg is split by the Amöneburg Basin, a depression suspected of being a meteorite crater.
 In the southwest rise the Lahn Mountains.

 Neighbouring municipalities

 In the north, Amöneburg borders on the town of Kirchhain, in the east on the town of Stadtallendorf (both in Marburg-Biedenkopf), in the southeast on the town of Homberg (Vogelsbergkreis), and in the west on the municipality of Ebsdorfergrund (Marburg-Biedenkopf).